oakenclast/vsscrollbar/README.md

 vsscrollbarEvent.filter($scope, 'e');
 ```
-Result of the above filter command is two objects, ecause two objects contain the string **e**.
+Result of the above filter command is two objects, because two objects contain the string **e**.

 In the **examples** folder of this project has the sample app and the online demo